Thoughts on how to recover from a slightly cross threaded spark plug threads in head?

 I did pick up a 14x1.25 tap this evening, might order a single ended thread chaser before I try the tap though.

 Use a chaser.
 A tap is not first resort.
-A tap is designed to cut new threads,and will,not necessarily at the right angle and not necessarily at the right depth.
+A tap is designed to cut new threads,and it will,and not necessarily at the right angle and not necessarily at the right depth.
 Meaning you might run the tap mid thread through the remaining threads,which will substantially weaken the threads.
 Grease the chaser to collect the debris.

 ChuckN